bikegirl/NLP-Nitro/README.md

 > use `pip install -U spacy && python -m spacy download en`

 ### Common Errors
-1. the encoding for reading in a file.
-Be sure to encode with UTF-8.
+1. *the encoding for reading in a file.*  Be sure to encode with UTF-8.
 If you get an error that says something to the effect of "not recognizing ASCII characters," this is why.
-2. Project interpreters in your IDE (i.e. - PyCharm, Spyder).
-Ensure you cd to the working directory of your project in command line.
+2. *Project interpreters in your IDE (i.e. - PyCharm, Spyder).*  Ensure you cd to the working directory of your project in command line.
 Once you've set the right directory in command line run "python" to ensure you are using python 2.6 or higher.
 If it turns out you are not running the correct Python, you must download at this time.
-3. Path not found, file not found.
-This means although you many have downloaded spaCy, you did not download it to the interpreter you thought you did.
+3. *Path not found, file not found.*  This means although you many have downloaded spaCy, you did not download it to the interpreter you thought you did.
 You select correct python for your interpreter and then see (2) as reference.
 Switch to working directly, verify which Python is being linked to the working directory, if not correct Python download accordingly.
-4. Cannot fine module en or couldn't link model.
-You must use a seperate command to download the English model, try these two versions because it depends on an individual basis how you set up your environment and where you set the pathway to your python download (whether default or you selected custom location):
+4. *Cannot find module en or couldn't link model.*  You must use a seperate command to download the English model, try these two versions because it depends on an individual basis how you set up your environment and where you set the pathway to your python download (whether default or you selected custom location):
    - `nlp = spacy.load('en')` *_ this is the full english model _*
    - `nlp = spacy.load('en_core_web_sm')`*_ this is the english mini-model _*
    - This is where you will need the && `python -m spacy download en`
-5. pip install fail.  pip3 install spaCy, pip install spaCy, and also last option is Conda install spaCy.
+5. *pip install fail.*  This usually means you need to upgrade you pip.
+Uprade your pip by using `pip install --upgrade pip` or `python.exe -m pip install --upgrade pip` in command line.
+Don't forget to `cd` into the working directory of where your python is downloaded before you do this.
+Then once again you can try one of these commands to install spaCy after you have upgraded your pip.
    - `pip3 install spaCy`
    - `pip install spaCy`
    - `conda install spaCy` //sometimes pip will not work and you need to use conda